TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==

+= 6.1.1 ( 31.10.2024 ) =
+* Fix: Added a condition to display the Upgrade to Pro Trial notice only on the plugin's settings pages within the admin area.

 = 6.1.0 ( 29.10.2024 ) =
 * Fix - Guest carts were not being captured.